Michael F. Holick: Academic achievements and research

-Holick made discoveries in the field of vitamin D that have led to novel therapies for metabolic bone diseases, hypocalcemic disorders, and psoriasis.
-He is author of more than 400 publications about the biochemistry, physiology, metabolism and photobiology of vitamin D and the pathophysiology of vitamin D deficiency.
+Holick is an author of more than 400 publications about the biochemistry, physiology, metabolism and photobiology of vitamin D and the pathophysiology of vitamin D deficiency.

-His scientific work increased awareness in the pediatric and medical communities regarding vitamin D deficiency, and its role in causing not only metabolic bone disease, and osteoporosis in adults, but increasing risk of children and adults developing common deadly cancers, autoimmune diseases, including type 1 diabetes, multiple sclerosis and heart disease, as discussed in his review article.

 He has been quoted and his scientific work has been referenced in The New York Times, Forbes, Newsweek, Men's Health, Scientific American and Time.

 He wrote several books about the importance of vitamin D and its beneficial health effects to the broad public, and discussed the benefits of sensible and the risks of excessive sun exposure.

-As a graduate student, he identified the major circulating form of vitamin D, 25-hydroxyvitamin D3, which is the vitamin D metabolite that is measured by physicians worldwide to determine a patient's vitamin D status.
-He also identified the active form of vitamin D, 1,25-dihydroxyvitamin D3, as well as other metabolites including 24,25-dihydroxyvitamin D3, 1,24,25-trihydroxyvitamin D3 and 25,26-dihydroxyvitamin D3.
+As a graduate student, he identified the major circulating form of vitamin D, 25-hydroxyvitamin D_{3}, which is the vitamin D metabolite that is measured by physicians worldwide to determine a patient's vitamin D status.
+He also identified the active form of vitamin D, 1,25-dihydroxyvitamin D_{3}, as well as other metabolites including 24,25-dihydroxyvitamin D_{3}, 1,24,25-trihydroxyvitamin D_{3} and 25,26-dihydroxyvitamin D_{3}.

-As a fellow, he participated in the first chemical synthesis of 1,25-dihydroxyvitamin D3 and 1α-hydroxyvitamin D3 to treat renal osteodystrophy, hypoparathyroidism, vitamin D dependent rickets type I, and osteoporosis.
+As a fellow, he participated in the first chemical synthesis of 1,25-dihydroxyvitamin D_{3} and 1α-hydroxyvitamin D_{3} to treat renal osteodystrophy, hypoparathyroidism, vitamin D dependent rickets type I, and osteoporosis.
 Furthermore, he elucidated the pathophysiology of hereditary vitamin D-dependent rickets which involves defective vitamin D metabolism, and the pathophysiological mechanisms of X-linked hypophosphatemic rickets.